What Happens When Your Website Goes Down: The Real Cost of Downtime | Mycelia Creative

 Common Causes of Website Downtime

 • Bad updates or code changes.
-Plugin updates, theme changes, or custom code deployments that introduce bugs can break your site.
+Plugin updates, theme changes, or custom code deployments that introduce bugs can break the site.
 Without proper staging environments and backup procedures, a routine update can turn into an extended outage.

 How to Monitor Your Website Uptime